You can deduct expenses from rental properties before the property is rented. Preparation counts.

 Improvements vs. Repairs

 You must capitalize and depreciate all improvements you make to the property prior to putting it on the market.
 Improvements are those that prolong the use of the property or materially add to the property’s market value.
 On the other hand, you may freely deduct all repair expenses.
-(Note that repairs incurred prior to offering the property for rent must also be capitalized.)
+If you’ve made any repairs to the house before you offered it as a rental, then these expenses must be capitalized.
 A repair maintains your property in good working condition without adding to its value or prolonging its use.
 See the series of articles about deductions and depreciation, included in this Guide, for more information.